Fiscal Year (FY) 2021 Inpatient Rehabilitation Facilities (IRF) Prospective Payment System (PPS) (CMS-1729-P) | CMS

 In the FY 2021 IRF PPS proposed rule, CMS is proposing to allow non-physician practitioners to perform any of the IRF coverage service and documentation duties that are currently required to be performed by a rehabilitation physician, provided that the duties are within the non-physician practitioner’s scope of practice under applicable state law.
 CMS is also soliciting comments from stakeholders on further ideas to reduce provider burden, as well as on proposals to codify subregulatory guidance on preadmission screening documentation and certain other IRF coverage requirements.

-As a disclaimer I am not a PM&R physician (yet) but does this look like a worrying trend?
+As a disclaimer I'm just a student but does this look like a worrying trend?
 As midlevels' scope of practice continues to expand will IRFs just hire them instead of physicians to save money?
 We've already seen the VA decide to allow CRNAs to work unsupervised, a decision which was strongly opposed by the ASA.